About This File

 For the Volkihar, you'll start off in Harkon's castle just after being bitten and becoming a vampire lord.

 You will be able to choose from one of several inns throughout Skyrim (and Raven Rock too).
 Some are relatively safe, others not so much.
 Nightgate Inn in particular is isolated in the mountains and is more dangerous than most others.
 Do be careful.

 Outlaw in the Wilds

 You will begin as a member of a group of bandits.
-For the sake of variety, the group of bandits will be chosen at random.
+For the sake of variety, the group of bandits will be chosen at random, from any properly configured bandit lair in either Tamriel or Solstheim.
 You will begin with standard bandit level equipment.
 The bandit faction at the start location will remain friendly to you as long as you don't piss them off first.
-Tread carefully though, you WILL have a bounty of 500 gold in the hold the game chooses.
+Tread carefully though, you WILL have a bounty of 1500 gold in the hold the game chooses.
 The guards will not take kindly to seeing you trotting into a civilized area unless you're prepared to pay up.

 Soldier in the Army